michaelroth1/MitoSoft.HomeNet.Arduino/README.md

 # MitoSoft.HomeNet.Arduino

- Arduino project to use HomeNet functionality with an Arduino Mega
+A client library for smart-home functionality.
+Arduino project to use HomeNet functionality, like light and blind controlling.
+The library works best with the Arduino Mega board.